maarxx/SmarterDoctors/README.md

 For Construction, floors are a lower priority, and the spike trap is an even lower priority (it takes a disproportionate amount of work, especially if you have lots of them, and you don't want it to distract from building coolers/heaters/beds).

-Pawns no longer try to cut trees (even blocking construction or roofs) unless they are assigned to Cut Plants too.

 For Rescue to Bed, colonists are rescued before animals.